junxit/us-congress-bills-117/bill.md

     - **(C)** incentivized development of retooled industrial sites across the country that foster a pivot to modernized engineering biology initiatives; and
     - **(D)** awards under the Small Business Innovation Research Program and the Small Business Technology Transfer Program, as described in section 9 of the Small Business Act (15 U.S.C.
 638);
   - **(4)** support for education and training of undergraduate and graduate students in engineering biology, biomanufacturing, bioprocess engineering, and computational science applied to engineering biology and in the related ethical, legal, environmental, safety, security, and other societal domains;
+  - **(5)** support for biomanufacturing testbeds, including by repurposing existing facilities such as those in paragraph 3(C), that would enable scale up of laboratory engineering biology research;
-  - **(5)** activities to develop robust mechanisms for documenting and quantifying the outputs and economic benefits of engineering biology; and
+  - **(6)** activities to develop robust mechanisms for documenting and quantifying the outputs and economic benefits of engineering biology; and
-  - **(6)** activities to accelerate the translation and commercialization of new products, processes, and technologies by—
+  - **(7)** activities to accelerate the translation and commercialization of new products, processes, and technologies by—
     - **(A)** identifying precompetitive research opportunities;
-    - **(B)** facilitating public-private partnerships in engineering biology research and development;
+    - **(B)** facilitating public-private partnerships in engineering biology research and development, including to address barriers to scaling up innovations in engineering biology;
     - **(C)** connecting researchers, graduate students, and postdoctoral fellows with entrepreneurship education and training opportunities; and
     - **(D)** supporting proof of concept activities and the formation of startup companies including through programs such as the Small Business Innovation Research Program and the Small Business Technology Transfer Program.
 - **(c)** *Expanding participation* The Initiative shall include, to the maximum extent practicable, outreach to primarily undergraduate and minority-serving institutions about Initiative opportunities, and shall encourage the development of research collaborations between research-intensive universities and primarily undergraduate and minority-serving institutions.